faisalzGIT/MailMind-AI-Intelligent-Inbox-Classifier/README.md

-# 📨 MagicSlides Assignment — Gmail Email Classifier
+# 📨 MailMind AI — Intelligent Inbox Classifier

 This project is a **Next.js App Router**–based web app that connects with **Google OAuth** and **Gmail API** to fetch user emails and classify them using **Google Gemini API model: gemini-2.0-flash**.
-It was built as part of the **MagicSlides assignment**.

 ---